w3c/wai-curricula/content/content-author/multimedia.md

 Show examples of videos containing such descriptions and demonstrate different approaches to providing description of visual information.

-@@@

 #### Learning Outcomes for Topic

 Students should be able to:

 * explain description of visual information as information (including text in the video) for people who cannot see the video to understand the content
-* identify different approaches to providing description, including:
+* identify different approaches to providing descriptions of visual information, including:
   * integrated (speakers describe the relevant information)
   * narrative (included in the main audio track and provided in an alternative version of the video)
   * provided in a separate audio track or text file (if supported by the media player)